hansq7777/Myelin_anno_tool/README.md

 Main operations are available both as toolbar buttons and in the menu bar.
 The **Mask** menu contains dilation, erosion, size filtering, background removal, and seeding.
 Seeding places random seed pixels above an intensity percentile, sampling a percentage of the image size.
+A Mask Visibility slider in the mask panel adjusts segmentation mask opacity from 0 (hidden) to 100 (solid color).
 The **Image** menu provides histogram stretch
 (0% resets to the original image), Gaussian blur with a toggle to show the unprocessed original, and an option to clear the blur.
 Each adjustment is reapplied to